ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Questions.md

 - A. Launch the application on EC2 instances in each Availability Zone.
 Attach EBS volumes to each EC2 instance.
 - B. Create an Application Load Balancer with Auto Scaling groups across multiple Availability Zones.
 Mount an instance store on each EC2 instance.
-- C. Create an Application Load Balancer with Auto Scaling groups across multiple Availability Zones.
-Store data on Amazon EFS and mount a target on each instance.
+- ==C. Create an Application Load Balancer with Auto Scaling groups across multiple Availability Zones.
+Store data on Amazon EFS and mount a target on each instance.==
 - D. Create an Application Load Balancer with Auto Scaling groups across multiple Availability Zones.
 Store data using Amazon S3 One Zone-Infrequent Access (S3 One Zone-IA).

 [Hide Solution](https://www.examtopics.com/exams/amazon/aws-certified-solutions-architect-associate-saa-c02/view/5/#) [  Discussion  **28**](https://www.examtopics.com/exams/amazon/aws-certified-solutions-architect-associate-saa-c02/view/5/#)